fatimahabbab/Financial_Time_Series_Analysis/README.md

 ## Project Overview

-The aim of this project is to analyse and forecast the closing price time series for a given stock using different time series models.
-We attempt to implement a robust forecasting model that can predict future stock prices accurately.
+This project aims to analyze and forecast the closing prices of a selected stock using various time series models.
+The primary objective is to develop a robust forecasting model that can predict future stock prices with high accuracy.

 ## Tools and Libraries Used